snowch/snowch.github.io/ai-eng/llmfs/L07_Assembling_the_GPT.md

   name: python3
 ---

-# L07 - Assembling the GPT: The Grand Finale
+# L07 - Assembling the GPT: The Grand Finale [DRAFT]

 *Stacking the blocks to build a complete Decoder-only Transformer*